Japanese Paradise Flycatcher

 Chinese Name: 紫寿带

-Alternative Name(s): Black Paradise Flycatcher
+Alternative Name(s): Japanese Paradise Flycatcher

 Range: Found from Japan, Korea, Taiwan to Northern Philippines, wintering to China, Hong Kong mainland South-east Asia, Sumatra and Philippines.